 The following notice should be used by applicants for mineral development to give to any person (other than the applicant) who on the 'prescribed date' (21 days before the date of the application) is an owner of the land to which the application relates, or a tenant (a tenant of an agricultural holding) - either by serving the notice, or having taken reasonable steps to ascertain the name(s) and address(es) but is unable to do so, by advertising in the local press after the prescribed date (ref.
 Town and Country Planning (Development Management Procedure)(England) Order 2015 - Part 3, Article 13 (1)).
 Further steps are required if the application involves underground mineral working (ref.
 Part 3, Articles (2) and (3)).

-You will need to pay the fee when submitting your application either by cheque made payable to 'Staffordshire County Council' or by debit/credit card - telephone: 01785 895321.
+You can either pay via the Planning Portal when submitting your application through that service or pay us when submitting your application direct to us either by cheque made payable to 'Staffordshire County Council' or by debit/credit card - telephone: 01785 895321.

 If in doubt please contact us as we will not progress your application until we have received the correct fee.